By SayGames

 How much does it cost?

-- Free-to-play with ads
+- Free-to-play with ad-supported gameplay

-- In-app purchases for currency
+- In-app purchases for currency and upgrades

 Who Built It?